What Is Soft Rebonding?

 How you style your crowning glory can be a great way to express your individuality.
 So when your hair is hard to manage, it can often get in the way of your self-expression.
 Depending on what you are trying to achieve, there is an option for everyone to get this look:

 - Straightening with a flat iron

 Every method has its pros and cons but hair rebonding gives you the ultimate straightening effect.
 By comparison, both blow-drying and straightening with a flat iron require you to invest more time and effort on a daily basis.
-Relaxing lasts longer than the former two, but requires a touch-up within two months.

 Rebonding has also evolved over time.
 More variations of this technique have surfaced, and soft rebonding is now one of the most popular treatments out there for good reasons.
-Keep on reading to find out more about straight and soft rebonding treatments, the difference between the two, and how you can maintain your new sleek style.
+Keep on reading to find out more about straight and soft rebonding treatments, the difference between the two, and how you can manage your new sleek style.

 What Is Rebonding?